gauravtoksha/Angel.co-Scraper/README.md

 An attempt to scrape angel.co<br>
 Angel.co has very strict policy on web crawling robots which made web<br>
 scraping a really challenging task<br>
-it has an impressive backend weblog analysis server which blocks the ip within 7-8 pages of consecutive page requests patterns<br>
 it banned my original IP address due to abnormal activity in the phase<br>
 of testing my code<br>
 and hence i had to use proxies each with different user-agents to keep<br>